logaretm/vee-validate/docs/guide/components.md

 VeeValidate ships with components for more advanced use cases.
 The `ValidationProvider` component is a regular component that wraps your inputs and provides validation using the [scoped slots feature](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) to pass down validation state and results.

 Using the ValidationProvider component offers isolated scope for each field validation state, and does not inject/mutate anything in your template or the Vue instance.
-And you can import it and use whenever you need it, unlike the directive which needs to be installed globally.
+And you can import it and use whenever you need it.
+Using the validation context will allow you to apply classes, flags and pass state to your template.

 Here is a quick example: